Medical Scientific Council

 He is an associate editor for the “Journal of the American Academy of Dermatology,” “British Journal of Dermatology” and “Current Dermatology Reports,” and serves as the Chair of the annual Revolutionizing Atopic Dermatitis global multidisciplinary conference.

-Director of the Hospital’s Complex Asthma Clinic, Assistant Professor of Pediatrics in the Section of Allergy/Immunology, Nationwide Children's Hospital
+Director of the Food Allergy Center and Associate Professor of Pediatrics in the Division of Allergy and Immunology at Nationwide Children’s Hospital in Columbus, Ohio

-David Stukus, MD, is an associate professor of pediatrics in the Division of Allergy and Immunology and Director of the Food Allergy Treatment Center at Nationwide Children’s Hospital.
+David Stukus, MD, is a professor of pediatrics in the Division of Allergy and Immunology and Director of the Food Allergy Treatment Center at Nationwide Children’s Hospital.
 He is board certified in allergy/immunology and pediatrics.

 Dr. Stukus has devoted his career to communicating evidence-based medicine and best clinical practice to colleagues, medical professionals of all backgrounds, patients and the general public.
 In addition to providing clinical care for children with all types of allergic conditions, He participates in clinical research, quality improvement, patient advocacy and medical education.